By Sam Shah, 3 April 2019

 Being armed with this knowledge means we can then make more informed decisions.
 We are building the vision for future urgent and emergency care services by placing user experience and research at the centre of the design process so we can meet the needs of people.

-Colleagues from across NHS England and NHS Digital will be working with FutureGov who demonstrate the value of person-centred design, digital and change in transforming public services.
-If you would like to contribute to this research or receive regular updates, email email@example.com and join us at the DUEC2019 Conference on 14 May 2019, where there will be an opportunity to hear the latest insights and engage with the NHS England, NHS Digital and FutureGov Teams.
+Colleagues from across NHS England and NHS Digital (urgent and emergency care) will be working with FutureGov who demonstrate the value of person-centred design, digital and change in transforming public services.
+If you would like to contribute to this research or receive regular updates, email firstname.lastname@example.org and join us at the DUEC2019 Conference on 14 May 2019, where there will be an opportunity to hear the latest insights and engage with the NHS England, NHS Digital (urgent and emergency care) and FutureGov Teams.